BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 A new profile is commonly based on the previous one so the easiest way to start is from the previous version.

-* Go to the GDrive and navigate to the folder Specifications
+* Go to the [GDrive](https://drive.google.com/drive/folders/0B8yXU9SkT3ftaWJtTGYyTTJjck0) and navigate to the folder [Specifications](https://drive.google.com/drive/folders/0Bw_p-HKWUjHoNThZOWNKbGhOODg)
-* Locate and open the folder corresponding to the profile you want to update, in our example it is the ScholarlyArticle folder
+* Locate and open the folder corresponding to the profile you want to update, in our example it is the [ScholarlyArticle](https://drive.google.com/drive/folders/1CgEyta4d7vFfYT7r7w9HtLZ4kAidDmJI) folder
 * Create a copy of the latest ScholarlyArticle Mapping file.
 At the time of writing, it was the ScholarlyArticle Mapping 0.2-DRAFT
 * Rename the copy so it reflects the new draft version, in this case it would be ScholarlyArticle Mapping 0.3-DRAFT

-### The Specification Info tab
+### 2.1.
+The Specification Info tab

 In this tab, you need to update the "Description" column.
 In most cases the actual description of the profile will remain the same but the "Summary of Changes" will change
 * List all the changes in this new draft profile

 You will also need to update:
 * the "version" column with the new version
-* the "Full Example" column with the link pointing to examples for this new version, see more on the [Update examples](#update-examples) section
+* the "Full Example" column with the link pointing to examples for this new version, see more on the [Update examples](#6-update-examples) section

 You should update the column "Official Type" if and only if you modified the main parent type from Schema.org.
 For instance, in previous versions the Bioschemas TrainingMaterial profile had CreativeWork as the main parent Schema.org type but it was changed to LearningResource from version 0.8

-### The Schema.org mapping tab
+### 2.2.
+The Schema.org mapping tab

 Here you will make the changes to the profile.
 There are a couple of possibilities here.
 * You want to update a property that already exists (e.g., there is typo, description should be updated, a new controlled vocabulary will be added, a new example is necessary, expected Schema.org types have changed, etc.)